ju-feng-dk/46W38-2025-Projects/Project_02/README.md

 - For one of the wind speed cases, plot the relative time-marching variation of wind and the blade and tower displacements.

-The means and standard deviations of the blade and tower displacements for each wind speed should then be calculated and saved within a separate text file for each TI category.
+The means and standard deviations of the relative blade and tower displacements for each wind speed should then be calculated and saved within a separate text file for each TI category.

-- Plot the means and standard deviations of the blade and tower displacements for the wind speeds of each TI category.
+- Plot the means and standard deviations of the relative blade and tower displacements for the wind speeds of each TI category.

-- Discuss and explain how the means and standard deviations of the blade and tower displacements change with the wind speed and with the TI.
+- Discuss and explain how the means and standard deviations of the relative blade and tower displacements change with the wind speed and with the TI.

-**Hint:** To get the mean and standard deviation of hte displacements for a given wind speed of a specific TI category, you need to first compute the time series of displacements using the wins peed time series (like 6 m/s with 0.1 TI as stored in "wind_6_ms_TI_0.1.txt"), then compute the mean and standard deviation based on the displacement time series.
+**Hint:** To get the mean and standard deviation of the displacements for a given wind speed of a specific TI category, you need to first compute the time series of displacements using the wind speed time series (like 6 m/s with 0.1 TI as stored in "wind_6_ms_TI_0.1.txt"), then compute the mean and standard deviation based on the displacement time series.